caydenlund/CIRE/README.md

 ### If you want to use the LLVM frontend
 * LLVM > 16
 This version is necessary since the frontend uses the new pass manager by default.
+Use gcc (version 13) to build LLVM to ensure standard libraries are compatible with CIRE and IBEX

 ## IBEX installation
 ### Linux and MacOS